Artificial hip joint: What to do in case of leg length discrepancy?

 Instability:

 Instability can occur if the hip prosthesis is too loose.
-It increases the risk of dislocations (hip dislocations) and creates unsteadiness when walking.
-To avoid this, surgeons often choose a compromise by making the prosthesis slightly longer.
+This increases the risk of dislocations (hip slippage) and creates instability when walking.
+To avoid this, surgeons often choose a compromise by lengthening the prosthesis slightly.

 Leg length difference:

-Too much extension leads to a difference.
-The balance between stable positioning and a leg axis of equal length represents the greatest surgical challenge.
+Excessive lengthening, on the other hand, leads to a discrepancy.
+Maintaining a balance between stable positioning and equal leg length presents the greatest surgical challenge.

 Prevention of leg length discrepancies: Preoperative digital planning